 Henry had arrived in New South Wales in 1838 from County Down in Ireland.
-He was accompanied by his brother Hugh.
+His brother Hugh arrived 3 years later.
 A younger brother Thomas arrived in 1851, and a sister, Mary (Mrs Peter Hazard) in 1855.

 According to one account:

 “In 1853 Henry Curran … was a tenant farmer on the Gosling estate (then owned by William Lee) across the creek from “Bloomfield”.
 He was said to be an exemplary tenant, always paying his rent on time!
 During this time he was contracted by Joseph Moulder to take some horses to Adelaide.
 He later purchased 63 acres in the Gosling Creek/Springside area.”
 (Kerrin Cook, A history springs to mind: a history of the village of Spring Hill, New South Wales including the surrounding villages of Bloomfield, Gosling Creek, Huntley, Spring Terrace and Springside, Orange City Council c.2002, p.
 116)

 The last 15 years or so of his life coincided with the Australian gold rush.
 Fortuitously, Orange was relatively close to the scene of some of the early gold discoveries.
 It’s likely that Henry’s modest prosperity arose from meeting the needs of some of the thousands of desperate gold miners who flocked to the Burrangong (later Lambing Flat then Young) and Lachlan (later Forbes) goldfields.

 However his interest in the precious metal and its seekers led to a potentially catastrophic brush with the law.